fiendish/webcam-art/README.md

 webcam-art
 ==========

 Requires a webcam and probably a real computer.
-And probably works best in Chrome.

 http://fiendish.github.io/webcam-art/